ben-norton/collections-digitization-glossary/README.md

-# Museum Collections Digitization Glossary
+# Museum Collections Glossary
-This repository and associated website contains a glossary of terms and associated resources in the museum collections digitization domain, with a focus on collections workflows.
+This repository and associated website contains a glossary of terms and associated resources in the museum collections domain, with a focus on digitization and workflows.

 ## Glossary Versions
 The current version of the glossary is published here: https://ben-norton.github.io/specimen-digitization-glossary/